aickin/react-dom-stream/README.md

 Please feel free to file any issues at <https://github.com/aickin/react-dom-stream>.
 Thanks!

-## I want to contribute!
+## Wait, where's the code?

 Well, this is awkward.
 You may have noticed that none of the actual server-side rendering code is actually not in the `react-dom-stream` repo.
 Most of the interesting code is over at <https://github.com/aickin/react/tree/streaming-render-0.14>, which is a fork of React.
-Eventually, I hope to unify these repos, but for now, I just build the react fork repo and copy the resulting lib/ directory over to this one before publishing to npm.
+Specifically, check out [this commit](https://github.com/aickin/react/commit/d650a52e806f110ebec971e048b1dbded53cacd6) to see most of the interesting changes from React 0.14.
+Eventually, I hope to unify these repos, but for now, I just build the react fork repo and copy the resulting build/packages/reactlib/ directory over to this project before publishing to npm.

+## I'd like to contribute!

+Awesome.
+You are the coolest.

-However: if you'd like to send PRs to either repo, please feel free!
+If you'd like to send PRs to either repo, please feel free!
+I'll require a CLA before pulling code to keep rights clean, but we can figure that out when we get there.